The Basics

 3. Determine if conservative (non-surgical) treatment is appropriate.
 If so,

-4. Determine which scoliosis-specific exercises will be most helpful.
+5. Determine which scoliosis-specific exercises will be most helpful.

-5. Determine if heel/shoe lift or bracing is needed.
+7. Assess if bracing is needed.

-6. Give treatment options and recommend treatment approach.
+8. Give treatment options and recommend treatment approach.

-7. Reevaluate as needed, typically every 6 months for growing kids with scoliosis, after the initial reassessments.
+9. Reevaluate as needed, typically every 6 months for growing kids with scoliosis, after the initial reassessments.

 Bracing for Scoliosis